etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 ## Model Operation

-Now it's time to explore how to use the model.
+Now it's time to explore how to operationalize the model.
 To do this, we'll create a simple function that gathers input from the user on the command line, and returns a prediction with the classifier model.
 Moreover, this function will load the pickled model into memory to ensure the latest and greatest saved model is what's being used.

 ```python
 def load_model(path='data/classifier.pickle'):
     with open(path, 'rb') as f:
         return pickle.load(f)

 def predict(model, meta=meta):
     data = {} # Store the input from the user